SeanNg774/TT4L-G1-Requirements-Project/README.md

 ### 1.4 Product Scope
 Provide a short description of the software being specified and its purpose, including relevant benefits, objectives, and goals.
 Relate the software to corporate goals or business strategies.
 If a separate vision and scope document is available, refer to it rather than duplicating its contents here.
 ### 1.5 References
 List any other documents or Web addresses to which this SRS refers.
 These may include user interface style guides, contracts, standards, system requirements specifications, use case documents, or a vision and scope document.
-Provide enough information so that the reader could access a copy of each reference, including title, author, version number, date, and source or location.
+Provide enough information so that the reader could access a copy of each reference, including title, author, version number, date, and source or location..

 ## Overall Description
 ### 2.1 Product Perspective